STRAUSS v. CRÉDIT LYONNAIS, S.A.

-Osen LLC (together with co-counsel) represents more than 30 families who were victims of terrorist attacks committed by the Palestinian terrorist organization known as Hamas.
+Osen LLC (together with co-counsel) represents 40 families who were victims of terrorist attacks committed by the Palestinian terrorist organization known as Hamas.
 The Complaint in Strauss v.
-Crédit Lyonnais, S.A. alleges that Crédit Lyonnais, a multinational French bank, and a prominent subsidiary of France’s largest financial institution, Crédit Agricole, provided banking services and maintained accounts for CBSP, a French entity designated a Specially Designated Global Terrorist by the United States Government in August 2003.
+Crédit Lyonnais, S.A. alleges that Crédit Lyonnais, a multinational French bank, and a prominent subsidiary of France’s largest financial institution, Crédit Agricole, knowingly provided banking services and maintained accounts for CBSP, a French entity designated a Specially Designated Global Terrorist by the United States Government in August 2003.

 The United States Treasury Department issued a statement in connection with its August 2003 designation of CBSP in which it proclaimed: